-Most times, despite attraction and emotional intimacy, love fails due to lacking strength of character.
+Most times, despite attraction and emotional intimacy, love fails due to lacking the strength of character.
 Since the original attraction was based on beauty, fame, wealth, power, knowledge, or renunciation, as these qualities dwindle—temporarily or permanently—the attraction fades away.
-Once the attraction dies, the compassion for the other person, and the desire to understand their problems dwindles.
+Once the attraction dies, the compassion for the other person, and the desire to understand their problems dwindle.
 Once the compassion dies, so does the emotional intimacy.
 The lovers then become emotionally distant, no longer attracted to each other, and uncaring about their problems.

 It is said that a friend in need is a friend indeed.
 This hardship is the ultimate test for the long-lasting nature of love.
 Even if a person is not very attractive, and hasn’t established emotional intimacy in the past, the very demonstration of commitment “through sickness and health” is a sign of strength.
-On the other hand, if a person is only interested in receiving happiness through attraction and emotional intimacy, but is unavailable during the time of other person’s need, the love is fictional.
+On the other hand, if a person is only interested in receiving happiness through attraction and emotional intimacy, but is unavailable during the time of the other person’s need, the love is fictional.
 It is a subtle form of emotional exploitation and using a person for one’s own happiness, rather than giving them back the affection and affirmation when they are down and in desperate need for support.

 The Conflict of Principles